 Task cards and Scoot! game

-This activity is a lot of fun and will get students moving!
+This activity is a lot of fun and will encourage a lot of movement in your classroom!

 Here’s what you do: